-2017 Update: We still stand by this advice below; links have also been updated for 2017.
-You may also want to check out our latest discussions about makeup at the office.
+2017 Update: We still stand by this advice on interview makeup tips — links have also been updated below.

 We haven’t talked about what makeup to wear while interviewing in far too long, so let’s discuss: what makeup do you consider a must for interviewing?
 How does your interview makeup differ from your everyday makeup?
 What are your best interview makeup tips in general?